Books And Words That Nurture

 The Road Back to You

-Witty and filled with stories, this book allows you to peek inside each of the nine Enneagram types, keeping you turning the pages long after you have read the chapter about your own number.
+Witty and filled with stories, this book allows you to peek inside each of the nine Enneagram types.
 Not only will you learn more about yourself, but you will also start to see the world through other people's eyes, understanding how and why people think, feel, and act the way they do.

 -

 There was a mystery haunting award-winning investigative journalist Johann Hari.
-He was thirty-nine years old, and almost every year he had been alive, depression and anxiety had increased in Britain and across the Western world.
+By age thirty-nine, he had watched depression and anxiety rise almost every year across Britain and the Western world.
 Why?

 The Enneagram Guide to Waking Up